elizaatkinson/Flow_Cytometry_Gating/README.md

 5. apply a **singlet gate** within the cell-gated population
 6. threshold fluorescence channels to define positive events
 7. calculate percentages relative to singlets
-8. export summary results and optional QC figures
+8. export summary results and QC figures

+## QC plot style

+Where updated versions are being used, the scatter-gating QC plots are rendered as **filled density contour plots**, which is consistent with common flow-cytometry presentation standards requesting **contour plots with outliers or pseudocolor plots**.
+Sparse datasets may fall back to light scatter plotting when contour estimation is not appropriate.

 ## Installation